defval/di/README.md

 ### Fill struct

 To avoid constant constructor changes, you can also use `di.Inject`.
+Note, that supported only struct pointers as constructing result.

 ```go
 // Controller has some endpoints.